 But sometimes, a super-fast heart rate causes no symptoms at all.

 - Electrocardiogram (ECG or EKG).
 This records the electrical activity in your heart and helps your doctor search for things that don’t look normal.
 You may have to wear a holter monitor, a portable machine that records your ECG signals over 24 hours.

 - Exercise stress test.
-Your doctor will have you walk on a treadmill while he monitors your heart activity.
+Your doctor will have you walk on a treadmill while they monitor your heart activity.

 - Magnetic source imaging: This measures the heart muscle’s magnetic fields and looks for weaknesses.

-Your doctor will decide what’s best after he gets your test results.
+Your doctor will decide what’s best after they get your test results.